 And I said, I was a horrible son because I was never there.

-I I was independent since I was, you know, eight.
+I was independent since I was, you know, eight.

-Um and but I it's been all that time, and I still miss him every day.
+But it's been all that time, and I still miss him every day.

-It's all to me, it's all on the line in 138 days.
+It's all, to me, it's all on the line in 138 days.

-And and then and we'll get into it later.
+And we'll get into it later.

 We have a special, by the way, boxed first edition of the book that will be out now.